 McCleary Law Fellows Program

 As the nation’s largest lesbian, gay, bisexual and transgender civil rights organization, the Human Rights Campaign is dedicated to ending discrimination, securing equal rights and protecting the health and safety of LGBT Americans.
-With a 150-person national staff and more than one million members and supporters throughout the country, HRC lobbies the federal government on LGBT legislative and regulatory matters, advocates before the courts as an amicus curiae, participates in judicial and executive branch nominations process, leads and/or actively works on national civil rights coalitions, educates the public, participates in elections and works at the grassroots level on civil rights and political matters of national importance.
+With a 150-person national staff and more than 1.5 million members and supporters throughout the country, HRC lobbies the federal government on LGBT legislative and regulatory matters, advocates before the courts as an amicus curiae, participates in judicial and executive branch nominations process, leads and/or actively works on national civil rights coalitions, educates the public, participates in elections and works at the grassroots level on civil rights and political matters of national importance.

 HRC Legal Department | Comprised of six attorneys, one legal assistant and up to four Law Fellows, in partnership with more than 15 outside expert attorneys, the HRC Legal Department represents the organization on cutting-edge issues before all three branches of federal government, our membership and the media.
 The Department specializes in legislative lawyering at both the federal and state levels and provides critical assistance to LGBT groups and allied legislators in pursuing positive legislative developments and defeating legislative attempts to deny equality to the LGBT community.
 The HRC General Counsel’s Office is comprised of two attorneys.
 It provides comprehensive corporate legal services to HRC and its Boards of Directors and Governors.